Non-ergodicity in open quantum systems through quantum feedback: Non-Ergodicity

+The above-described presence of qualitatively different types of quantum trajectories strongly suggests non-Ergodicity.
+To show that for sufficiently strong quantum feedback it is not always possible to deduce the statistical properties of the cavity from a single run of the experiment, we now have a closer look at Eq.~(\ref{zz}).
+This equation shows the probability $P_0(\infty)$ for an optical cavity initially prepared in the coherent state $|\alpha_{\rm I}(0) \rangle$ with $|\alpha_{\rm I}(0)|>0$ to never emit a photon is always positive ($P_0(\infty)>0$) and always smaller than one ($P_0(\infty) < 1$).
+The larger $|\alpha_{\rm I}(0) |^2$, i.e.~the larger the initial photon number, the more likely it is for the system to experience photon emission.
+The fact that $P_0(\infty)$ is always less than one shows that there is always a non-zero probability that the cavity field never reaches its vacuum state.
+The Ergodicity condition of Eqs.~(\ref{ergodicity2}) and (\ref{ergodicity}) being always the same resultantly does not hold for {\em all} possible quantum trajectories.

-To calculate the probability density $I(t)$ for the emission of a photon at time $t$ averaged over a large ensemble of individual quantum trajectories, we now have a closer look at the dynamics of the photon number operator.
-Using the master equation (\ref{Cavity master equation feedback2}), one can show that
+To show that for sufficiently strong quantum feedback there is indeed always at least one possible quantum trajectory for which the cavity field never reaches the vacuum state, we now have a closer look at the dynamics of the mean cavity photon number $n(t)$.
+Using the master equation in Eq.~(\ref{Cavity master equation feedback0}), one can show that the time derivative of the expectation value of any observable $A$ averaged over an ensemble of systems equals